🧬 Interested in pharma, biotech and medical device news? Visit PharmaDeviceNews.com →

 Babcock & Wilcox divests renewable service subsidiary to Hitachi Zosen Inova

-BWRS, a key player in the sector in Northern Europe and the UK, employs over 160 individuals specializing in aftermarket parts and services.
+BWRS, a key player in the waste-to-energy sector in Northern Europe and the UK, employs over 160 individuals specializing in aftermarket parts and services.
 The acquisition by HZI marks a significant shift in ownership and operational focus, aligning with B&W’s strategy to streamline its business model.

 Kenneth Young, Chairman and CEO of B&W, elaborated on the strategic rationale behind the sale: “This transaction aligns with our previously announced intention to strategically sell certain non-core businesses and assets, and proceeds will be used to reduce our debt, increase our liquidity and support working capital.”